Vogl-Lab-Research/phipseq_report-generator/README.md

 # PhIP-seq Report Generator

-This tool generates automated HTML reports for PhIP-seq data, including key summary plots, diversity metrics, group comparisons, and more.
+This tool generates automated HTML reports for PhIP-seq data, including key summary plots, diversity metrics, group comparisons, multidimensional scaling.
 Designed for high-throughput batch rendering with support for parallel processing.

 # How to Run